 The restaurant is a social enterprise which provides training and employment to newly arrived refugee women from many parts of Africa.
 They also offer internships for university students and school-based hospitality training programs.

-Mu’ooz is located on 54 Mollison Street, West End.
+Mu’ooz is located at 54 Mollison Street, West End, Queensland, Australia.